 The following is from the UAPD:

-Founded by a private practice physician in 1972, over the last forty years the Union of American Physicians and Dentists (UAPD) has grown into the largest union representing licensed doctors in the United States.
-In the State of Washington UAPD represents physicians, advanced nurse practitioners and physician assistants.
+Founded by a private practice physician in 1972, over the last forty years, the Union of American Physicians and Dentists (UAPD) has grown into the largest union representing licensed doctors in the US.
+In Washington, UAPD represents physicians, advanced nurse practitioners, and physician assistants.
 Affiliated with AFSCME and the AFL-CIO, UAPD is proud to bring the strength of the labor movement to the aid of working doctors in the interest of better healthcare for all.
-Learn more at www.UAPD.com.